michaelthomasletts/michaelthomasletts.github.io/content/blog/retinitis-pigmentosa.md

     class="center"
 >}}

-I regret sharing this post with the world.

-This material is deeply personal and vulnerable.
-I cannot control how it will be read.
-Employers may read this.
-Or worse: _skim it_.

-I'm leaving it up anyway.

 There's more to life than work.
-I am just as woke and jaded by [hustle culture](https://www.amazon.com/Burnout-Society-Byung-Chul-Han/dp/0804795096) as everbody else, but, in the end, I'm an all American boy.
+I am just as woke and jaded by [hustle culture](https://www.amazon.com/Burnout-Society-Byung-Chul-Han/dp/0804795096) as anybody else, but, in the end, I'm an all American boy.
+I work.

 The public artifacts of my work are strong, but it isn't grandiose to say the specific context in which those artifacts were imagined, published, and maintained makes them something else.